We’ve got an idea.

 Become a North Range Hope Warrior!

 To continue to see clients and keep them and our staff safe, North Range Behavioral Health needs face masks and gowns.
 If you or your family members or friends know how to sew, please help us help others by sewing masks and gowns for our staff and clients.

-- Must be a medical gown that ties in the back; mid-thigh length is sufficient.
+- Must be a medical gown that ties in the back; long sleeves are required; mid-thigh length is sufficient.

 - Any pattern you find, meeting this description will work.

 Step 3: Mail or drop off completed items

 - Place in a bag labeled with your contact information and the number of items.